Marifante/petalinux_tales/docs/creating_linux_image.md

 The goal of this section is to generate the petalinux boot images (BOOT.bin and image.ub).

+## Pre requisites

+In order to start with this process we will need the following things:
+* PetaLinux tools: Xilinx linux SDK that contains Yocto Extensible SDK, XSCT (CLI utility provided by Xilinx for interacting with hardware platforms, debugging and automating workflows with the hardware) and toolchains.
+See "Petalinux tools reference guide" to install this.

 ## BOOT.bin

 The BOOT.bin file can be put into a Flash or SD card.
 Then, when you power on the board it can boot from the boot image.